-Both fireworks and thunder have a visual part as well as the sound.
+Both fireworks and thunder have a visual part and the sound.
 These are especially visible at night (I don’t think you ever have day fireworks!).
 Draw the curtains and try to make the room that your dog is in as light as possible.
-This will stop them from noticing the flashes, helping to calm the dog
+This will stop them from noticing the flashes, helping to calm the dog.

-Play with your dog, and do the sort of things that he enjoys when inside, this will again help to distract them from the noises, or with Buy Small calming treats
+Play with your dog, and do the sort of things that he enjoys when inside, this will again help to distract them from the noises.

-There are a few wraps on the market that are supposed to be good at calming dogs down that do not like loud noises.
+There are a few wraps on the market that are supposed to be good at calming dogs down that dislike loud noises.
 I have never used one of these myself, but reading the reviews, they are excellent.
 (Over 1,500 reviews with a rating of four stars)

 This I have tried, and the way it works is obvious.
 Cover the dog’s ears, and if most of the noise from the fireworks and thunder is blocked out, then it will not frighten the dog.

 If your dog is a gun dog, or you take them hunting, then they are going to be near your side when the gun is fired.
 The problem is not so much the dog is scared; it’s the damage to the ears.
-When shooting etc. You should be wearing hearing protection and you should also have some sort of dog ear muffs
+When shooting, etc. You should wear hearing protection and you should also have some sort of dog ear muffs.

 You cannot explain to dogs why this is happening like you can with children, or tell them to swallow, or yawn to reduce the pressure difference.